yjbanov/butterfly/README.md

   project; it shares all the same Dart libraries so the incremental cost of adding it to your project is minimal.
 - **Small**: starting application size is <40kb (minified + gzipped)
-- **Fast**: while it's hard to compare frameworks in terms of raw speed, this framework does aim to give you great levels of control for efficient incremental UI updates.
+- **Fast**: while it is hard to compare frameworks in terms of raw speed, this framework does aim to give you great levels of control for efficient incremental UI updates.
 Because widgets in Butterfly are plain in-memory objects (a.k.a. virtual) the framework minimizes the number of DOM nodes by